Greater is He who is in you than he who is in the world.

 P.S.
 A little update on my back injury just in case you were wondering…

 It’s been almost a year since I reinjured my back and I’m finally feeling better.
 God has used this time to teach me a few lessons, patience which is an ongoing journey for me and also humility.
 (Oh, humility!
 I’ll write a post about that one soon.)
 As I reread this post I was struck by one thing.
 “But it’s just a setback, not a permanent destination.”
 When I wrote these words it was hard to see the light at the end of the tunnel and it felt like my setback would be permanent.
 It’s been a long, painful road both physically and spiritually.
 But God has shown me just how great He is!
 He didn’t take me into the trial and drop me off, He stayed there in the fire with me the whole way.
 And I’m exceedingly grateful for His presence in my life!
-He got me this trial, now on to the next! ;)
+He got me this trial, now on to the next one! ;)

 Don't Miss These Posts from Master's Hand Collection!